turingschool/curriculum/source/projects/monsterporium/index.markdown

 3. consume queued messages and act on them
 4. validate functionality end-to-end
 5. remove now-redundant functionality from primary app
-6. access data across services using appropriate abstraction.
+6. access data across services using appropriate abstraction
 7. write data to a service using a REST API

 In addition, we're practicing fundamental techniques like: